JonQuxBurton/CardGames/README.md

 ## UI

 An experimental Blazor app, in the project SheddingCardGame.UI.
 Play cards by clicking on them.
+To select multiple cards right click on them, then left on to play them all.

 ![UI.png](docs/UI.png)